HazyResearch/deepdive/doc/deepdiveapp.md

 * `deepdive.conf`

     Extra configuration not expressed in the DDlog program is in this file.
-    Extractors, and inference rules can be also be written in [HOCON][] syntax in this file, although DDlog is the recommended way.
+    Extractors, and inference rules can also be written in [HOCON][] syntax in this file, although DDlog is the recommended way.
     See the [Configuration Reference](configuration.md) for full details.

 * `schema.sql`